Who should apply?

 How do I apply?

 All admission applications for the online MHA in Health Systems Management program are handled online here.
-Applications for the on-campus master of health administration program are handled online through the College of Health and Human Services.
+Applications for the on-campus master of health administration program are handled online through the College of Public Health.
 If you have more questions, please see our FAQs below.

 What accreditations do George Mason and the master’s of health administration program have?

-Our on-campus and online MHA program in the Department of Health Administration and Policy is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME) and the Association of University Programs in Health Administration.
+George Mason University on-campus and online MHA program in the Department of Health Administration and Policy is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).

 How long does it take to complete the program?

-The online MHA in Health Systems Management is 47 credit hours and can be completed in as little as 32 months.
+The online MHA in Health Systems Management is 45 credit hours and can be completed in 26 to 32 months.
 Students take one course per semester and have up to six years to complete their health administration degree program.

 Graduate students who do not enroll in courses for two or more consecutive semesters must re-enroll in their program upon their return.
 Re-enrollment does not have fees; forms are available through the Office of the Registrar.